 The search continues for a metaphor that captures the character of American society.
 Is it best understood as an Anglo-American core culture into which newcomers sooner or later merge as they assimilate?
 Or should it be some form of cultural pluralism as suggested by, among other images, the metaphors of a 'melting pot', a 'salad' or a 'stew' and who is to decide who is included or excluded from these mixtures?
 Some commentators reject both the claims of a unitary culture and of cultural pluralism, preferring instead forms of multiculturalism, in which multiple traditions are the ideal, and no cultural group, however old or influential historically, receives priority.
-Americans disagree over the nature of the process and what the ultimate goal should be: the integration, assimilation, even homogenization, of newcomers or the acceptance of a perman pluralistic society on, even homogenization, of newcomers or the acceptance of a permanently
+Americans disagree over the nature of the process and what the ultimate goal should be: the integration, assimilation, even homogenization, of newcomers or the acceptance of a permanently pluralistic society

-Lecture One

-Early encounters between Europeans and Native Americans
+Lecture 02: Early encounters between Europeans and Native Americans